vasilisp/inez/README.md

 ### SCIP

-Inez depends on the [SCIP optimization suite][scip], which is available without charge for academic and non-commercial purposes.
-For other purposes, you will need a license agreement.
+Inez depends on the [SCIP optimization suite][scip], version 3.0.x.
+The SCIP optimization suite is available without charge for academic and non-commercial purposes.
+For other purposes, a license agreement is required.

 Once you obtain the "optimization suite" distribution, the following recipe suffices (applied to the toplevel directory):